Backup Your Metric Insights Instance

 1. Create the backup file

-This will create a file similar to:
+This will create a backup tarball saved to

 usage: mi-app-backup [-h] [--dry-run] [--verbose] [--version] [--user USER]